learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 ## Summary

-In this lesson we looked at developing a cdf a percentile function of a discrete random variable.
-We looked at how to calculate and visualize a cdf.
+In this lesson, we looked at developing a CDF - a percentile function of a discrete random variable.
+We looked at how to calculate and visualize a CDF.
 This technique can also be applied to continuous random variables which we shall see later in this section.